 - 1Password support email address.

-- QR code for a quick account setup in all of my 1Password apps.
+- QR code for a quick account setup in all of the 1Password apps.

 Once I had my 1Password account set up, I enabled two-factor authentication (2FA).
-I used Google Authenticator to generate one-time codes for every time I logged into my 1Password account.
-I’m happy that 1Password has a two-factor authentication option, but it would be great if they included more advanced options, like Keeper’s biometric and smartwatch 2FA options.
+I used Google Authenticator to generate one-time codes for every time I log into my 1Password account.
+I’m happy that 1Password has a two-factor authentication option, but it would be great if 1Password included more advanced options like Keeper’s biometric and smartwatch 2FA options.

 Importing data to 1Password was pretty simple.
-It allows you to import passwords and logins directly from other 1Password accounts and other password managers like Dashlane, RoboForm, LastPass, Encryptr, and Google Chrome.
+1Password allows you to import passwords and logins directly from other 1Password accounts and other password managers like Dashlane, RoboForm, LastPass, Encryptr, and Google Chrome.

-To import your data from any other password manager apps, you must use a CSV file — which is much less secure, as your passwords can be viewed in plain text in the CSV file.
-I’d much prefer it if 1Password offered more import options for other password managers.
+To import your data from any other password manager apps, you must use a CSV file — which is much less secure because your passwords can be viewed in plain text in the CSV file.
+I’d much prefer it if 1Password offered more secure import options for other password managers.
 LastPass and Dashlane both have a much wider range of import options for other password managers.

-Overall, 1Password’s setup was easy and straightforward.
-I really like 1Password’s user-friendly display.
-The easy-to-follow instructions made the whole setup process very fast.
-While it would be great to see 1Password include more data importing options, the software is very easy to set up and use, even for non-tech-savvy users.
+Overall, 1Password’s setup was easy and straightforward, and I really like 1Password’s user-friendly interface.
+While it would be great to see 1Password include more data importing options, the software is simple to set up and use, even for non-tech-savvy users.

 1Password Mobile App